CaseyHaralson/pinkyring-server-template/README.md

 - things internal to the project get their dependencies resolved by the di container, things external to the project can use one of the specialized functions defined by the di container
 -

-First time you run:

-- run "docker compose -f pre-start.yml up"
-- then run "docker compose up -d"

-To make code changes:

-- run "npm install"
-  - this can't be used from inside docker because the workspace node_modules packages need to be symlinked and that can't happen from inside docker
-  - will need node installed

-To watch test code changes, you will need to open two terminals:

-- run "npm run build:watch" in one
-- run "npm run test:unit:watch" in the other (this will only rerun tests after a test file changes)

 Installing new npm packages to a workspace package:

 - run "npm install _npm_package_ --save -w packages/_workspace_package_name_"

-For prisma:

-- need to make a .env file in the interface-implementations package
-- can copy the .env.example file and fill in the values

-Removing docker volumes created during docker compose:

-- docker compose -f **composefile.yml** up -d
-- docker compose -f **composefile.yml** down -v

-Rebuilding container with compose (build and recreate after the up):

-- docker compose up --build --force-recreate -d

 VS Code typescript intellisense isn't working after some change:

 - when you have a typescript file open, open the command palette (ctrl + shift + p)
 - TypeScript: Restart TS server

-To run the api package:

-- change directory to the api package project
-- run "npm run start"

 Apps can ask for services and utils exposed by the di-container.
 Anything internal can ask for things via their class constructor and the di-container will inject the correct thing at runtime.